noispe/esphome_extras/components/icons/README.md

 External Resources:

 1. ttf files for the icon font.
 2. metadata for mapping string names to unicode code point.
+The tool `buildtables.py` is provided to create it.

 Icons then can be used by including the component.